karino2/ps-dotenv-psenvrcfork/readme.md

 Invoke-Expression (Get-DotenvHook)
 ```

-And `Approve-DotenvFile .psenvrc` for each file you want to approve.
+And `Approve-Dotenvrc .psenvrc` for each file you want to approve.

 ## .psenvrc example